A Philadelphia playground has been completely transformed after receiving a major glow-up led by its students.

 This incredible renovation was achieved through the work of the students partnering with organizations, including the Trust for Public Land, a national nonprofit working to make outdoor spaces accessible to everyone.

-Conceptualized as a class project five years ago, the students weathered many challenges, including pandemic delays, to bring their vision to life.
+Conceptualized as a class project six years ago, the students weathered many challenges, including pandemic delays, to bring their vision to life.
 The kids took charge, choosing the equipment and surveying neighbors to gain input on potential project designs.

 Benefits of green space